Skip to content

 readOnlyRootFilesystem: true

 The root filesystem is read-only.
-Writable paths are provided via volume mounts: /ssl-certs-2 (PVC for ACME certs), /tmp (emptyDir), /plugins-local/ (ConfigMap mounts for plugins), /plugins-storage (emptyDir for remote plugin cache).
+Writable paths are provided via volume mounts: /ssl-certs-2 (PVC for ACME certs), /tmp (emptyDir), /plugins-local/ (ConfigMap mounts for plugins), /plugins-storage (emptyDir for remote plugin cache), /blocklists (ConfigMap for IPsum blocklist).

 affinity: